 Summer cycling base layers

-The most important factors for your summer cycling comfort:
+The most important factors to consider for your summer cycling base layers are:

 - Material: you want a fabric that will wick moisture away from your skin, leaving you cool and dry.

 - Fit: you want a summer base layer to be close fitting, so it doesn't clump underneath tight summer riding kit, and so it sits close to your skin.